kielni/starbound-asset-doc/README.md

 The easiest way to get started making mods for Starbound is to start with the stock Starbound assets.
 What goes into an object file?
 What status effects can you use?
-Unpacking the stock Starbdound assets results in a directory tree with thousands of files, and no easy way to navigate through them.
+Unpacking the stock Starbound assets results in a directory tree with thousands of files, and no easy way to navigate through them.
 This project reads object and status effect files, generates documentation files, and runs a web server for browsing the content.